Remove a change note in Whitehall

 - If such an editorial remark is present, then destroy the

-editorial_remarkand check in the UI that it is no longer displayed.
+editorial_remarkand check that it is no longer displayed.

-- Similarly, search for the document by content item ID in publishing API:
+- Search for the document by content ID in the Publishing API:

 Document.where(content_id: "your-content-id")and extract the